-Located in the Kimberley region of Western Australia, Broome is a small townhome to just 14,000 people.
-It’s surrounded by the crystal clear turquoise waters of the Indian Ocean and is renowned for its iconic 22.5 km long white sandy Cable Beach.
+Located in the Kimberley region of Western Australia, Broome is a small town home to just 14,000 people.
+Known as the pearling capital of Australia, this town is surrounded by the crystal clear turquoise waters of the Indian Ocean and is renowned for its iconic 22.5 km long white sandy Cable Beach.

 Broome is a place where the sun dips into the ocean, red cliffs and blue waters coexist in perfect harmony, and red dirt meets white sandy beaches.
 It’s a true highlight of Australia’s unique Dinosaur Coast and a must-visit in North-Western Australia.